Real Estate15 min read

 Massachusetts requires proper handling of client funds:

-• Earnest money deposits in escrow account
+• Earnest money deposits held in an escrow/trust account

 • Proper accounting and documentation